toniomg/SkypeLogReader/README.md

 1. List of calls with date and conversation time
 2. List of chats:

-  a.
-Messages in chat
+	a.Messages in chat

-  b.
-Count of messages per user
+	b.Count of messages per user

-  c.
-Count of messages per day of the week with %
+	c.Count of messages per day of the week with %